Skip to content

 Why use React Native for your next app?

-“single codebase” is essential.
-With one codebase, one development team, and one design team, you can get a native app that works on iOS, Android, Desktop, and the Web.
+A “single codebase” is the main advantage.
+One development and design team can build a native app for iOS, Android, desktop, and the web.

 import { Platform, StyleSheet } from "react-native";